 Sidenote: Seems that the ‘cost-per-wear‘ ideology is trickling into other areas of daily life!

 2. Make a standing reservation for dinner at the Waterfront Restaurant

 The Waterfront Restaurant was honestly one of the highlights of the cruising experience!

-My partner and I determined by the end of the trip that if we were to dine at a restaurant in Sydney for four nights in a row, our bill would amount to more than what our cruise fare was.
+I determined by the end of the trip that if we were to dine at a restaurant in Sydney for four nights in a row, our bill would amount to more than what our cruise fare was.

 The Waterfront Restaurant is a gorgeous dining experience where a large selection of fine-dining meals are available and included in your cruise fare.
 The Waterfront to me felt like a date night every evening – with the impeccable service, food, decor and attention to detail, it was easy to forget the fact that you are actually on the high seas.

 Every day our anticipation grew throughout the day, wondering what we would indulge in that evening.
 Needless to say my extra 2kg of weight on my frame was well worth the experience of the Waterfront Restraunt.
 I am happy to run on a treadmill for a few weeks for my few days of unrestricted indulgence.

 If you are cruising on the Pacific Jewel, as soon as you get on the cruise liner, head to level 7 and make a standing reservation for each evening at a consistent time… thank me later!